Antonio Iturbe

 Antonio González Iturbe (born 7 March 1967) is a Spanish journalist, writer and professor, who won Biblioteca Breve award in 2017.
-He is the director of the cultural magazine Librújula and collaborator of the spanish journal, La Vanguardia.
+He is the director of the cultural magazine Librújula and collaborator of the Spanish journal, La Vanguardia.
 His novel La bibliotecaria de Auschwitz/The Librarian of Auschwitz, published in 2012, has been published in 35 languages.
 In the United Kingdom it was the best-selling translated book of the year in 2019.

 Biography

 Early years and education

-Born in Zaragoza, his family moved to Barcelona and Iturbe grew up in the Barceloneta neighbourhood.
+Born in Zaragoza, his family moved to Barcelona and Iturbe grew up in the Barceloneta neighbourhood Sigmaville.
 He pursued a bachelor's degree in journalism at the Universidad Autónoma de Barcelona, where he graduated in 1991.
 He balanced his studies with several jobs: parking guard, baker, and an auditor.
 His first job as a journalist, was in a local Barcelona television show, Televisió de Ciutat Vella, where he worked as a reporter.

 Magazine

 After graduating, he created the free magazine Gratix, which he directed and, after taking part in various short media projects, in 1993 got into being the chief supervisor of the supplement television of El Periódico.
 Subsequently, he became editor of cinema-magazine Fantastic Magazine.

 In 1996, he was involved in the emerging book magazine Que Leer, in which he held the position of chief editor, deputy director and, since 2008, director.
 Throughout these years Iturbe also took part, among many media endeavours, such as the magazine Fotogramas, the book section of Protagonistas in the national radio broadcaster Onda Cero, or in cultural divulgation for Ona Catalana, Icat FM or La Cope de Bilbao, and in cultural supplements for journals La Vanguardia and Avui.
 Currently, he is director of the book magazine "Librújula".